 College of Central Florida has a distributed ownership model for its website.
-The Manager of Web Communications and New Media is responsible for the CF content management system (CMS) interface, functionality and usability as well as being the liaison to college departments and trainer to faculty and staff who update content through the CMS.
+The manager of Web Communications and New Media is responsible for the CF content management system interface, functionality and usability as well as being the liaison to college departments and trainer to faculty and staff who update content through the CMS.
+To have your content updated, please submit a ticket via www.CF.edu/MPRservices.
 The Marketing and Public Relations director and manager of Marketing and Public Relations also have administrative access and responsibility for review of information and publishing to the public website.